na-na-hi/renget/archive/chrprompt2.md

 >Ribombee-anon: I planned to use Ribombee or Sneasel/Weavile from the beginning, because they’re among my favorite Pokemon.
 I settled on Ribombee as my main character because I thought being tiny and being able to fly were interesting traits (of course, I then decided to make Booker flightless...), and then I made Sneasel his partner.
 I decided against using Weavile because I was worried that a duo of fully-evolved Pokemon may be overpowered.

 >Makuhita-Anon: My choices for the Pokemon I used started with who would become Makuhita.
 I decided to make him one to reflect his personality and resilient nature, and Asana was meant to be the opposite, or a foil.
 In my very first sessions of throwing ideas at the wall, before I even decided to place them upon the Sand Continent, Assy was meant to be more friendly.
 However, as I began to trim the fat and the story began to take form, she became more antagonistic towards her partner and more arrogant.
 One of my regrets is not dedicating as much time to her getting over her ego as I should have.

+>Meowstic-anon: I originally intended to use Salazzle as the character and the guildmaster (if the option was still available).
+She would have a personal Salandit subordinate that does work for her in the background while she does normal guild stuff.
+I can't remember much as it has been so long ago, but I recalled that the main focus is on some certain Salandits with distinct personalities and just messing around during errands for Salazzle.
+Salazzle herself entered the world as a Salandit who served an avaricious Salazzle master.
+She greatly dislikes and rebels against that; of course, she fails, but she keeps coming back up until eventually she manages to pull off a "coup."
+And with that, everyone was set free.
+Some of the Salandits decide to follow her, not because of the pheromones, but because they were inspired by her charisma and swore loyalty to her to the depths of the earth.
+She was hesitant at first but eventually came to accept them once she evolved into a Salazzle.
+As for her name, she didn't have any when I wrote the story for her, but after I reused the character for something else, her name would be Snapdragons, like the flower.
+The reason I changed my mind was because, honestly, people might find it strange to have Salazzle as guild master, like it will give the wrong impression of the guild, both in-universe and in the threads, heh, and also because I remembered I don't want to play a female character again, and thus I chose the one I'm currently using now.

 If clover guild did not exist, where would you be at this point in time?